SwiftERM Hyper-personalisation for ecommerce email marketing

 Theme 3: “Don’t Forget the Humans”

 Concepts such as robotic process automation (RPA), techniques such as AI, and use cases such as personalised product selection, driverless cars and algorithmic trading are all designed with an underlying expectation that things would work much better (or at least more cheaply) without humans.
-However, a number of factors are driving a more balanced view of D&A that accepts that, although AI tends to outperform humans (in some narrow use cases), AI plus a human tends to deliver better results than AI alone.
-In certain use cases, it is even undesirable to actually remove humans from the process.
+However, several factors are driving a more balanced view of D&A that accepts that, although AI tends to outperform humans (in some narrow use cases), AI plus a human tends to deliver better results than AI alone.
+In certain use cases, it is even undesirable to remove humans from the process.

-• Ensuring D&A deployments consider multiple aspects of risk: The risk of rogue AIs, humanity disenfranchised by ubiquitous technology or environmental collapse are science fiction tropes for a reason: All are catastrophically plausible.
+• Ensuring D&A deployments consider multiple aspects of risk: The risk of rogue AIs, and humanity disenfranchised by ubiquitous technology or environmental collapse are science fiction tropes for a reason: All are catastrophically plausible.
 The need for D&A leaders to guard against the worst possible implications of trends in D&A while ensuring the best potential outcomes requires careful attention and diligent governance.

 Trends reflecting this theme: